neu-pdi/cs2100-public-resources/lecture-notes/l8-debugger-commandline-git.md

 Most assignments will go like this:
 - Accept the assignment on Pawtograder
-- Pawtograder creates a GitHub repo and sends you an email invitation to join the repo.
-You accept the invitation.
+- Pawtograder creates your GitHub repo.
 - Using your command line, navigate to this course's directory and do `git clone <GitHub repo URL (ssh version, not html)>`
 - You open the resulting files using VSCode and work on the assignment, saving as you go.
 - After each significant chunk of progress on the assignment: